realwillmaker/instructlab/purestorage_flasharrayx.md

 ## Next-generation Performance at Cloud-scale

-With Pure Fusion™ and FlashArray, Pure Storage delivers a new infinite scale- out storage model that unifies arrays and optimizes storage pools on the fly, bringing the simplicity of the cloud operating model anywhere, with on-demand consumption and back-end provisioning.
+With Pure Fusion and FlashArray, Pure Storage delivers a new infinite scale- out storage model that unifies arrays and optimizes storage pools on the fly, bringing the simplicity of the cloud operating model anywhere, with on-demand consumption and back-end provisioning.
 End users can rapidly consume